AlexRmlt/ethicbot-rasa/data/nlu.md

 - These are the only two.
 He must decide.
 - no
 - no, this is all
+- no
+- theres none
+- no
+- there is none
+- no
+- no one else is affected
+- thats all
+- These are the only options available

 ## intent:deontology
 - /deontology